“Change your water, change your life”

 Both certifications involve about 10-15 hours of online videos, some reading, then an online exam, and cost around US$500.
 So she is a qualified trainer, but her endorsement is not a substitute for carefully designed and conducted research.

-At last someone we can confirm has seen the inside of a university.
-Wade (originally named McNutt) dropped out of an exercise science degree program to pursue his passion for exercise on his own terms, and was a successful bodybuilder.
-He also appears to have a financial interest in the product.
-So again, probably not a high quality source of information.
+And finally someone we can confirm has seen the inside of a university.
+Wade (originally names McNutt) completed at least part of an exercise science degree program to pursue his passion for exercise on his own terms.
+That seems to have gone well, as he was a very successful bodybuilder.
+But he also appears to have a financial interest in this product.
+So again, probably not a high-quality source of information.

-Wade is quoted extensively on this page, and makes a lot of extra claims to support alkaline water.
+Wade is quoted extensively on some pages, and makes a lot of extra claims to support alkaline water.
 Some of these are implausible, and all require additional follow up.
 This endorsement does not provide any evidence of an exercise benefit.

 What can we decide about alkaline water from all this?

 The most likely mechanism, if there was an effect, would be buffering against hydrogen ion build up.
 But water won’t have the same buffering capacity as bicarbonate, so this is still highly unlikely.
-And in any case, it’s never been demonstrated to have this effect.
+And in any case, it’s not been clearly demonstrated to have this effect.